rfyiamcool/metrics_stats/README.md

 # metrics_stats

-simple push metrics stats to influxdb with udp .
+Simple push metrics stats to influxdb with udp, push once a second by default.

 ![](stats.jpg)